Kuadrant/kuadrant-operator/doc/dns.md

     group: gateway.networking.k8s.io
     kind: Gateway
     name: mygateway

+ # reference to an existing secret resource containing provider credentials and configuration
+ # it can only refer to Secrets in the same namespace as the DNSPolicy that have the type kuadrant.io/(provider) e.g kuadrant.io/aws
+  providerRefs:
+   - name: my-aws-credentials

   # (optional) routing strategy to use when creating DNS records, defaults to `loadbalanced`
   # determines what DNS records are created in the DNS provider
   # check out Kuadrant RFC 0005 https://github.com/Kuadrant/architecture/blob/main/rfcs/0005-single-cluster-dnspolicy.md to learn more about the Routing Strategy field